 - 10.1 The Delegations agreed to continue the system with licensing as outlined in Annex II. - 10.2 The Norwegian Delegation referred to the Agreed Record of Fisheries Consultations between Norway and the European Union on an electronic licensing scheme for fishing vessels signed 15 May 2013, and noted that vessels' characteristics for EU vessels licensed to fish in Norwegian waters in some cases had not been updated.
-The Norwegian Delegation highlighted the necessity of continuously revision and sharing of updated information to the other party in real time, as described in that Agreed Record.
+The Norwegian Delegation highlighted the necessity of continuously revision and sharing of updated information to the other party in real time, as described in that Agreed Record. - 10.3 The Delegations referred to the ongoing work between the Parties in updating and modernising the existing systems for notification and authorisation of fishing vessels and emphasised the importance of finalising this work as soon as possible.

-10.3 The Delegations referred to the ongoing work between the Parties in updating and modernising the existing systems and emphasised the importance of finalising this work as soon as possible.
+11 CONTROL AND ENFORCEMENT

-11 CONTROLAND ENFORCEMENT
+11.1 Monitoring, Control and Surveillance (MCS) measures for joint stocks in the North Sea.

-- 11.1 Monitoring, Control and Surveillance (MCS) measures for joint stocks. - 11.1.1 The Delegations referred to Agreed Record of Fisheries Consultations between the European Union, Norway and the United Kingdom for 2021, where it is noted that for a comprehensive management regime, efficient and trustworthy MCS measures are crucial, and that strategic and operative MCS cooperation between the inspections services of the Parties is a prerequisite to improve compliance and to achieve a level playing field.
-Furthermore it is agreed to establish a basis for working on MCS in fisheries on joint stocks in the North Sea and to establish a Working Group. - 11.2 Coastal State Monitoring, Control and Surveillance (MCS) Working Group for pelagic fisheries. - 11.2.1 The Delegations also referred to the 'Stand Alone Agreement' from April 2020 (Agreed Record of Conclusions of Fisheries Consultations between Norway, the European Union and the Faroe Islands on Control Measures for Pelagic Stocks in the North East Atlantic for 2020). - 11.1 Cooperation, exchange of information and inspectors. - 11.1.1 The Delegations agreed that both strategic and operative MCS cooperation between the inspections services of the Parties is a prerequisite to improve compliance with the regulations and thereby achieve a level playing field.
+- 11.2 The Delegations referred to Agreed Record of Fisheries Consultations between the European Union, Norway and the United Kingdom for 2022, where it is noted that for a comprehensive management regime, efficient and trustworthy MCS measures are crucial, and that strategic and operative MCS cooperation between the inspections services of the Parties is a prerequisite to improve compliance and to achieve a level playing field. - 11.3 Control Measures for Pelagic Stocks in the North East Atlantic - 11.3.1 The Delegations also referred to the 'Stand Alone Agreement' from April 2020 (Agreed Record of Conclusions of Fisheries Consultations between Norway, the European Union and the Faroe Islands on Control Measures for Pelagic Stocks in the North East Atlantic for 2020) and to the ongoing Coastal States' discussions on the application of those measures for 2022. - 11.4 Cooperation, exchange of information and inspectors. - 11.4.1 The Delegations agreed that both strategic and operative MCS cooperation between the inspections services of the Parties is a prerequisite to improve compliance with the regulations and thereby achieve a level playing field.
 Enhanced cooperation between inspection services in Norway and the EU (including at Member States level) is of mutual interest, e.g. in light of transparency, compliance, securing level playing field, effective use of resources and to increase the general understanding of the Parties' MCS regimes.
-Hence, the Norwegian Delegation repeated the desire to improve cooperation with the European Fisheries Control Agency (EFCA), e.g. by improving dialogue, exchange experience both in risk based approaches and operational activities and joint meetings regarding MCS activities on joint stocks.
+Hence, the Norwegian Delegation repeated the desire to improve cooperation with the European Fisheries Control Agency (EFCA), e.g. by improving dialogue, exchange experience both in risk based approaches, operational activities and joint meetings regarding MCS activities on joint stocks.